LorOfficial/Nugget-Mobile26/README.md

 # Presentation
 Unlock your device's full potential!
 Should work on all versions iOS 18.0 - 26.2 developer beta 1

 This will not work on iOS 26.2 beta 2 or newer.
 Please do not make issues about this, it will not be fixed.
-You will have to use the pc version of Nugget unless a fix comes in the future.
+You will have to use the [pc version of Nugget](https://github.com/leminlimez/Nugget) unless a fix comes in the future.

 A `.mobiledevicepairing` file and `localdevvpn` are required in order to use this.
 Read the sections below to see how to get those.

-If you are having issues with minimuxer, see the Solving Minimuxer Issues thread.

 This uses the bookrestore exploit to write to files outside of the intended restore location, like mobilegestalt.